 Copywriting plays a vital role in this phase, too.
 The pop-up’s message has to be clear and to reveal the exact benefits for the customer.
 Here are a few examples of exit pop-ups used with a promotional purpose:

-‘Rent the car now for a 10% discount’ is the message of this pop-up that has been used in one of Omniconvert‘s customer’s promotional campaigns.
+‘Rent the car now for a 10% discount’ is the message of this exit popup that has been used in one of Omniconvert‘s customer’s promotional campaigns.

 – to give more information about the items added in the cart